Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Discussion

 \section{Discussion}

-We have demonstrated that nonreciprocal current can be induced by dissipation in time-reversal symmetric systems.
-In this section, we discuss the characteristics of this nonreciprocal current and candidate materials for its observation.
-Table~\ref{tab:comparison} summarizes the comparison between our result and previous results on nonreciprocal current of Bloch electrons with finite lifetime.
-The nonlinear Drude term and quantum metric dipole term are the two dominant contributions to nonreciprocal current in time-reversal symmetry broken systems in the clean limit $\tau \to \infty$.
-On the other hand, our result describes nonreciprocal current of order $\tau^{-1}$ and lower, which is the dominant contribution in time-reversal symmetric systems with short lifetime of Bloch electrons $\tau$.
-This is because the nonreciprocal current in time-reversal symmetric systems is induced by interband excitations through dissipation, and thus it vanishes in the clean limit $\tau \to \infty$.
+We have demonstrated that nonreciprocal current can be induced by dissipation in TR symmetric systems.
+In this section, we discuss the characteristics of this nonreciprocal current, an order estimate and candidate materials for its observation.
+Table~\ref{tab:comparison} summarizes the comparison between our result and previous results on nonreciprocal current of Bloch electrons with a finite lifetime.
+The nonlinear Drude term and quantum metric dipole term are the two dominant contributions to nonreciprocal current in TR symmetry broken systems in the clean limit $\tau \to \infty$.
+On the other hand, the dissipation-induced nonreciprocal current is of order $\tau^{-1}$ and lower in $\tau$, which is the dominant contribution in the short-lifetime regime.
+Furthermore, the dissipation-induced nonreciprocal current is the leading contribution in TR symmetric systems, because the nonlinear Drude term and the quantum metric dipole term vanish in TR symmetric systems.